ntlinh16/cloudal/examples/provision/README.md

 Then, run the following command to perform the provisioning process on GCP:
 ```
 cd cloudal/examples/provision/
-python provision_gcp.py --system_config_file cloudal/examples/provisionign_config_files/provisioning_config_gcp.yaml
+python provision_gcp.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_gcp.yaml
 ```

-The `provision_gcp.py` script makes a reservation with the description in `provisioning_config_gcp.yaml` file : 1 host on datacenter _us-central1-a_ with the type of host is _e2-standard-2_, and 2 _f1-micro_ hosts on _europe-west3-a_.
+The `provision_gcp.py` script makes a reservation with the description in `provisioning_config_gcp.yaml` file : 1 host on data center _us-central1-a_ with the type of host is _e2-standard-2_, and 2 _f1-micro_ hosts on _europe-west3-a_.
 These hosts are deployed with the given `cloud_provider_image`.
 You can see all the supported images from GCP [here](https://cloud.google.com/compute/docs/images).

 With GCP, all the provisioned hosts are kept alive until you deleted it, so that remember to delete your hosts to release the resources (and not losing money) after finishing your testing.